WICG/canvas-color-space/CanvasColorSpaceProposal.md

 # Color managing canvas contents

 ## Use Case Description
 * Contents displayed through a canvas element should be color managed in order to minimize differences in appearance across browsers and display devices.
-Improving color fidelity matters a lot for artistic uses (e.g. photo and paint apps) and for e-commerce (product presentation).
+Improving color fidelity matters a lot for artistic uses (e.g. photo and paint apps), for e-commerce (product presentation) and when canvas element are presented alongside video content.
 * Canvases should be able to take advantage of the full color gamut and dynamic range of the display device.
 * Creative apps that do image manipulation generally prefer compositing, filtering and interpolation calculations to be performed in a linear color space.